cyberbotics/webots/docs/discord/technical-questions-2020.md

 > if you run your simulation with the standard ros controller, every motor and sensor will get it's own topics.
 You can check these by running 'rostopic list', 'rosnode list' and 'rosservice list'

-<@239507682111913984>  yes this is what exactly I am doing ....... all the topics and services are already available since I am using the Standard ros controller , But I wanted some similar examples because when the complexity of my code increases I face some issues
+`@Simon Steinmann`  yes this is what exactly I am doing ....... all the topics and services are already available since I am using the Standard ros controller , But I wanted some similar examples because when the complexity of my code increases I face some issues

 ##### Simon Steinmann [Moderator] 07/24/2020 14:49:57
 I just checked again, and you mainly interact through services.
 Do you know how to call services from rospy?